 - How is this super-sensitive information protected?
 Won’t my clients feel nervous?

-Finally, no IDV provider checklist would be complete without pricing and commercial terms.
-Most IDV companies have strict contracts with extra fees for every additional check.
+Finally, no identity verification provider checklist would be complete without pricing and commercial terms.
+Most identity verification companies have strict contracts with extra fees for every additional check.
 However, verification doesn’t need to be such an expensive process.
 Pay for completed verifications, and not per check.
-If you are on the market for an IDV, there is no substitute to testing out providers’ products (ideally through free trials) and determining first hand whether they meet your requirements and the criteria we’ve outlined above.
+If you are on the market for an identity verification, there is no substitute to testing out providers’ products (ideally through free trials) and determining first hand whether they meet your requirements and the criteria we’ve outlined above.
 Finding the best suitor for you should be a “no-strings-attached” search, find a provider who is willing to support you and your needs.
 If you want to see what a best-in-class solution looks like, try Mati.